da-revo/portfolio/src/content/work/nested/zigg.md

 ---

-Here's a link to the landing page for ZIGGURAT: [getzigg.com](https://getzigg.com) Here's a video to a demo of an early version of the app: [Google Drive](https://drive.google.com/file/d/1x5bDAjVm3BK_hxlpFTMxQeGYsx-v71x5/view?usp=drive_link)
+Here's a link to the landing page for ZIGGURAT: [getzigg.com](https://getzigg.com)

 The app is no longer listed on the iOS App Store or the Google Play Store.
 The [web app](https://web.getzigg.com/) is still up.
 But the app was originally created targeting just the mobile platforms (iOS and Android) and before Flutter's support for the web.
 So it is not an optimal experience.